-- 1. Register: You can register online at the Secretary of State's website, in-person at public places like libraries or your county's Board of Elections, or by mail. - 2.
-Prepare: You can learn more about the issues and people you are voting for by looking for trusted sources, like a particular person or website. - 3.
+Register: You can register online at the Secretary of State's website, in-person at public places like libraries or your county's Board of Elections, or by mail.

+Prepare: You can learn more about the issues and people you are voting for by looking for trusted sources, like a particular person or website.

 Vote: You can vote in-person early, absentee by mail, or in-person on Election Day.
 If you plan to vote absentee by mail, you will need to send an application in online, by mail, or in-person at a public place.
 To vote, you will need to have an ID, like a driver's license or state ID card.
-If you don't have either, you can use something else with your name and current address on it like a utility bill or government check. - 4.
+If you don't have either, you can use something else with your name and current address on it like a utility bill or government check.

 Get Help Voting: If you need help voting because of your disability, you can ask a poll worker or your county's Board of Elections.
-You can get help with the machines, marking your ballot, voting curbside, or signing your ballot. - 5.
+You can get help with the machines, marking your ballot, voting curbside, or signing your ballot.

 Advocate: If someone says you cannot vote because of your disability, you can advocate for your rights!
 Having a guardian or a disability does not disqualify you from voting.

-PRACTICE - MAKE A PLAN TO VOTE
+REGISTER.

+PREPARE.

+VOTE.

+PREPARE: Make a Plan to Vote

+CHECK THE BOXES AND FILL IN THE BLANKS

 Are you registered to vote at your current address?
+YES NO

-If you picked no, what is your plan?
+If you said no, what is your plan?

+AT COUNTY BOARD OF ELECTIONS ONLINE

+AT LIBRARY OR PUBLIC PLACE BY MAIL

 What ID will you use to vote?

 How will you vote?

+ABSENTEE BY MAIL EARLY IN PERSON IN-PERSON ON ELECTION DAY

 If in-person, where will you vote?

-If by mail, when will you mail it?
+If by mail, when is the last day you can send your ballot? $$ / $$ / $$

 If you need help voting, what can you do?